-The District-wide statements report information about the District as a whole using accounting methods similar to those used by private sector companies.
-The statements of net position include all of the District's assets, deferred inflows, deferred outflows, and liabilities.
+The District-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
+The statements of net position include all of the District's assets, deferred outflows of resources, liabilities and deferred inflows of resources.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

-The two District-wide statements report on the District's net position and how they have changed.
-Net position - the difference between the District's assets, deferred outflows, deferred inflows, and liabilities - is one way to measure the District's overall financial health or position.
+The two District-wide statements report the District's net position and how they have changed.
+Net position - the difference between the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources - is one way to measure the District's financial health or position.

-- Over time, increases or decreases in the District's net position are indicators of whether its financial position is improving or deteriorating, respectively. - ➤ To assess the overall health of the District, you need to consider additional nonfinancial factors such as changes in the District's property tax base and the condition of school buildings and other facilities.
+- Over time, increases or decreases in the District's net position are indicators of whether its financial position is improving or deteriorating, respectively. - To assess the overall health of the District, you need to consider additional nonfinancial factors such as changes in the District's property tax base and the condition of school buildings and other facilities.